 6. They have a mountaineering library to browse

-As Samuel Taylor Coleridge and Canon Hardwicke Rawnsley were both avid mountaineers, it seems appropriate that the National Trust have built a fresh mountaineering library inside the Allan Bank.
+As Samuel Taylor Coleridge and Canon Hardwicke Rawnsley were both avid mountaineers, it seems appropriate that the National Trust has built a fresh mountaineering library inside the Allan Bank.

-Coleridge had extensive climbing experience of hills and mountains the area and wrote poems and books about it too.
+Coleridge had an extensive climbing experience of hills and mountains in the area and wrote poems and books about it too.

 It’s named The Chorley Hopkinson library as the Hopkinson and Chorley families kindly donated their collection of over 700 items to the shelves here including books, magazines, and guidebooks.
 Lord Chorley was a former chairman of the National Trust.